tigrish/i18n-spec/README.md

 [![Build Status](https://secure.travis-ci.org/tigrish/i18n-spec.png)](http://travis-ci.org/tigrish/i18n-spec)

-## RSpec matchers for I18n files
+i18n-spec provides RSpec matchers for testing your locale files and their translations.

-i18n-spec provides RSpec matchers for testing your locale files.
+## Testing the validity of your locale files

-## Implemented matchers
+There are a few matchers available; the subject of the spec is always a path to a locale file.

     describe "config/locales/en.yml" do
       it { should be_parseable }